clojure-emacs/cider/doc/configuration.md

   `cider-special-mode-truncate-lines` to `nil` to make those buffers use word wrapping instead of line truncating.

-  This variable should be set before loading CIDER.
+  This variable should be set before loading CIDER (which means before `require`-ing it or autoloading it).

 ``` el
 (setq cider-special-mode-truncate-lines nil)